 Do you like sitting around a campfire telling ghost stories?
 Well, how about staying at campsites with actual ghosts?
-For believers and risk takers, head to these campsites and wait to see some unusual, bizarre, and other worldly experiences.
+Believers and risk-takers—head to these campsites across America and wait to see some unusual, bizarre, and otherworldly experiences.
+It doesn't have to be Halloween for a spooky outdoor adventure!

 1. Lake Morena, California

-People have witnessed unexplained activity at the campsite close to the lake and the Pacific Crest Trail, not far from the Mexican border.
-People have heard heavy footsteps that come from nowhere, seen levitating bodies, and a few have even reported seeing a figure in white on the shore of the lake.
-Two individuals have seen an old man in the distance staring at them.
+People have witnessed unexplained activity at the beautiful campsite close to the lake and the Pacific Crest Trail, not far from San Diego and the Mexican border.
+In 1893, The San Diego Union ran a story about people that heard heavy footsteps coming from the vast desert, saw eerie levitating bodies, and even a figure in a white dress on the shore of the lake.
+Others have seen an old man in the distant mountain landscape staring at them.
+In 1916, the Morena Reservoir flooded, and over 50 people lost their lives.
+An area filled with history and tragedy, it's certainly one to check out.
 Be sure to go the first weekend you can during a full moon for added spookiness.
-Well...I will not be staying there.
+Well...I will not be staying there, but Lake Morena County Park is where you can camp nearby if you're so inclined.

 2. Antietam Creek Campsite, Maryland

-This campground is haunted for obvious reasons—it was the site of one of the deadliest Civil War battles, where 23,000 soldiers died.
-Campers and historians have claimed to see ghost soldiers, have heard gun fires, and have witnessed ghostly military activity.
-I for one do not wish to relive the Civil War, so count me out of spending the night at this haunted campground.
+This campground is haunted for obvious reasons—it's near the site of the deadliest battle of the Civil War, with 23,000 casualties.
+Campers and historians have claimed to see ghost soldiers in Confederate uniforms, have heard gunfire, and have witnessed ghostly military activity like the shooting of cannons.
+I, for one, do not wish to relive the Civil War, so count me out of spending the night at this campground near the historic battlefield in MD.
+If you are a history buff, though, visit the Antietam National Cemetery, Burnside Bridge, and Bloody Lane—all locations that played an important part in the 150-year-old battle.

 3. Freetown-Fall River State Forest, Massachusetts

-Rumor has it that the Bridgewater Triangle, which includes this forest, acts as a mini Bermuda Triangle where all things paranormal take place- it feels like this came straight from a scary movie.
+Rumor has it that the Bridgewater Triangle, which includes this forest, acts as a mini Bermuda Triangle where all things paranormal take place—it feels like this came straight from a scary movie.
 Satanic cults, UFO sightings, demon dogs, Bigfoot, and glowing orbs are just a handful of things people have sworn they’ve seen.
-Although you can’t directly camp in the forest, the KOA Campground nearby is right on the border of the haunted triangle.
+Although you can’t directly camp in the forest, the KOA Campground nearby is right on the border of the haunted triangle and makes for a memorable overnight camping experience.

 4. Calico Ghost Town, California